-- There are dozens of techniques in the literature for converting shapes to time series [1][3][7][38][39][44], including some that are domain specific [5][31].
-Our approach works for any of these representations. - While there are many distance measures for shapes in the literature, Euclidean distance, Dynamic Time Warping [2][5] [30][31] and Longest Common Subsequence [37] accounts for the majority of the literature.
-Our approach works for any of these distance measures. - Our approach uses the idea of LB_Keogh lower bounding as its cornerstone.
-Since the introduction of this idea a few years ago [16], dozens of researchers world wide have adopted and extended this framework for applications as diverse as motion capture indexing [18], P2P searching [13], handwriting retrieval [31], dance indexing, and query by humming and monitoring streams [40].
-This widespread adoption of LB_Keogh lower bounding has insured that it has become a mature and widely supported technology, and suggests that any contributions made here can be rapidly adopted and expanded. - In some domains it may be useful to express rotation-limited queries.
+- There are dozens of techniques in the literature for converting shapes to time series [1][3][6][24][25][28], including some that are domain specific [4][21].
+Our approach works for any of these representations. - While there are many distance measures for shapes in the literature, Euclidean distance, Dynamic Time Warping [2][4] [20][21] and Longest Common Subsequence [23] accounts for the majority of the literature.
+Our approach works for any of these distance measures. - Our approach uses the idea of LB\Keogh lower bounding as its cornerstone.
+Since the introduction of this idea a few years ago [11], dozens of researchers world wide have adopted and extended this framework for applications as diverse as motion capture indexing [13], P2P searching [9], handwriting retrieval [21], dance indexing, and query by humming and monitoring streams [26].
+This widespread adoption of LB\Keogh lower bounding has insured that it has become a mature and widely supported technology, and suggests that any contributions made here can be rapidly adopted and expanded.

+In some domains it may be useful to express rotation-limited queries.
 For example, in order to robustly retrieve examples of the number "8", without retrieving infinity symbols "∞", we can issue a query such as: "Find the best match to this shape allowing a maximum rotation of ± 15 degrees".
 Our framework supports such rotation-limited queries.

 The rest of this paper is organized as follows.
 In Section 2 we discuss background material and related work.
 In Section 3 we formally introduce the problem and in Section 4 we offer our solution.
-Section 5 offers a comprehensive empirical evaluation of both the effectiveness and efficiency of our technique.
+Section 5 offers a comprehensive empirical evaluation of our technique.
 Finally Section 6 offers some conclusions and directions for future work.